 “Have I not commanded you?
 Be strong and courageous!
 Do not tremble or be dismayed, for the Lord your God is with you wherever you go.”
 (Joshua 1:9)

-Did you see in the news this week where a schoolteacher is trying to get approved for medical disability because she fears the students in her class?
+Did you see in the news where a schoolteacher is trying to get approved for medical disability because she fears the students in her class?
 The anxiety is so strong that she is unable to function, she says.